 Buoyed by the success of the programme the original pilot projects continued and further expansion of the programme took place with the North East Region of Louth, Meath, Cavan and Monaghan establishing services in 2004 and then Limerick in 2006.

 In March 2009 YAP Ireland became a registered charity and is now managed by a Board of Directors.
-YAP has continued to develop its service delivery offering Aftercare, Family Support, Access Support and Crisis Intervention Programmes to young people and their families.
-Today YAP is currently operating in 21 counties across Ireland and it is expected to expand our services further in the next year.
-We currently employ 32 permanent staff and approx. 150 advocates on a fixed term basis.
+YAP has continued to develop its service delivery to young people and families through Intensive Support, Family Support, Aftercare, Crisis Intervention and Disability Programmes all based on the needs led model.
+In 2014 we started a pilot service for Young People leaving the Children Detention Schools with the Irish Youth Justice Service.
+Today YAP is operating in 23 counties across Ireland and we expect to expand our services further in the next year.
+We employ 32 permanent staff and approx. 150 advocates.
 In 2014, 569 young people and their families participated on the YAP programmes.

 The young people who are referred to YAP are at high risk of placement in care, secure care and custody.
 These young people present with a range of inter-connected difficulties around their home, education, peer groups, behaviour and community (Level 3 and 4 on the Hardiker Scale).
 The intensive support of up to 15 hrs a week over 6 months provided to young people and their families using a strengths based, needs led approach leads to positive outcomes for the young people, their families, their community and referral agents.